Building and installing rocAL from source code

 The rocAL source code is available from ROCm/rocAL.
 Use the rocAL version that corresponds to the installed version of ROCm.

-rocAL supports both the HIP and OpenCL backends.
+rocAL supports the HIP backend.

 rocAL is installed in the ROCm installation directory by default.
 If rocAL for both HIP and OpenCL backends will be installed on the system, each version must be installed in its own custom directory and not in the default directory.